Daviddlh1/Daviddlh1/README.md

 - 📫 How to reach me **dricardelo@gmail.com**

-- ⚡ Fun fact :- food and Brandon Sanderson's books are the reasons to live.
+- ⚡ Fun fact: food and Brandon Sanderson's books are the reasons to live.
 - 👷‍♂️ Next projects: personal portfolio and maybe a personal blog.

 ## Tech Skills